qdo1010/SRPM_GPM/README.md

 Task descriptions can be found in notes.txt

 # Dependencies
-To run the Demos for Perceptual and Symbolic Reasoning, use Jupyter Notebook with python3
+To run the Demos for Perceptual and Symbolic Reasoning, use Jupyter Notebook with python3.

+The following libraries are needed:
 * opencv
 * numpy
 * scimage